-24.5.
+26.5.
 Ties in the individual scoring format

-24.5.1.
-In case of tie in the individual score format, it will be broken in favour of the competitor with the highest single wave or trick score.
-If a tie remains between two or more competitors, each competitor's individual scores included in the total score only, shall be listed in order of best to worst, and at the first point where there is a difference the tie shall be broken in favour of the competitor with the best individual score.
-If a tie remains between two or more competitors, each competitor's individual score in favour of the competitor with the best individual score.
-If a tie remains between two or more competitors, each competitor's individual trick scores shall be listed in order of best to worst, and at the first point where there is a difference the tie shall be broken in favour of the competitor with the best individual score.
+26.5.1.
+In case of tie in the individual score format, it will be broken in favor of the competitor with the highest single wave or trick score.
+If a tie remains between two or more competitors, each competitor's individual scores included in the total score only, shall be listed in order of best to worst, and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score.
+If a tie remains between two or more competitors, each competitor's individual trick scores shall be listed in order of best to worst, and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score.

-24.6.
+26.6.
 Ties in the Overall Impression format

-24.6.1.
-In case of tie, it will be broken in favour of the competitor with the highest Technical Difficulty score.
+26.6.1.
+In case of tie, it will be broken in favor of the competitor with the highest Technical Difficulty score.
 If a tie remains between two or more competitors, each competitor's individual scores shall be listed in order of best to worst, even if some of them are excluded scores, and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score.